magento/devdocs/src/guides/v2.3/extension-dev-guide/staging.md

 Staging functionality enables you to create scheduled campaigns, manage campaigns on dashboard and manipulate each future store object update.
 Moreover, you can preview a [storefront](https://glossary.magento.com/storefront) during the future campaign.

 {:.bs-callout-tip}
-Information on how the Staging functionality works and how to use the various features, can be found on the [Content Staging Guide](https://docs.magento.com/user-guide/cms/content-staging.html).
+Information on how the Staging functionality works and how to use the various features, can be found in the [Content Staging](https://docs.magento.com/user-guide/cms/content-staging.html) topic of the _Magento User Guide_.

 The functionality is distributed between staging modules.
 The [Magento_Staging module]({{ page.baseurl }}/mrg/ee/Staging.html) is a framework for the staging functionality, and other staging modules are extensions for the existing Magento modules.
 You can read about each staging [module](https://glossary.magento.com/module) in a corresponding topic: